lee-lindley/plsql_utilities/app_job_log/README.md

 # app_job_log

+An extension of logging for batch jobs.

+- mark start and end of a batch job
+- report errors in standardized format
+- optionally send email on job failure and/or success

 A subtype of [app_log_udt](#app_log), *app_job_log_udt* extends the logging facility with methods suitable for marking the start and end of a batch job as well as reporting errors.
 In particular the *jfailed* and *log_trace* methods simplify standardization